-…and then I had a series of startling encounters with an ancient teacher, Jesus of Nazareth, and He changed my life.
+I have had a series of startling encounters with an ancient teacher, Jesus of Nazareth, and through those encounters, He has changed my life.

-Feel free to stand back and watch from a safe distance; you’re in good company there.
-Your comments are welcome too, and if you want a more private word with me, you can use the form below.
+Thanks for looking in!
+Your comments are welcome, and if you want a more private word with me, you can use the form below.